+needs development, the Advisor would make a professional assessment and determine if they are able to provide the support directly or if a referral to an AES Counsellor is the more

-Key issue or problem encountered.
+~ Key issue or problem encountered.
 Student is at-risk of failing a course and/or withdrawing from the College.

-Data drawn from predictive analytics provided by the Institutional Research Office (IRO) and from current information such as attendance and grades (early alerts) that would place students of concern into the atrisk category and require follow-up.
+How is it identified?
+Data drawn from predictive analytics provided by the Business Intelligence and Analytical Services (BIAS) and from current information such as attendance and grades (early alerts) that would place students of concern into the at-risk category and require follow-up.
 Via student interactions, self-identified.
 Is further investigation required to define the situation and/or problem?
 If so, describe.
-The Student Success Coach will need to meet with the student to understand what is happening in their life that might be impacting/hindering their academic progress.

-The Coach may work with the referral source to gather relevant background information and academic history.

-The Coach meets with the student to gather, analyze and assess their current state, coaching the student to articulate their challenges and barriers.
+The Student Success Advisor will need to meet with the student to understand what is happening in their life that might be impacting/hindering their academic progress.
+The Advisor may work with the referral source to gather relevant background information and academic history.
+The Advisor meets with the student to gather, analyze and assess their current state, advising the student to articulate their challenges and barriers.
+If the issue presented is related to a learning skill or strategy that appropriate course of action.